Saltdal Municipality: Coat of arms

 The coat of arms was granted on 28 October 1988.
 The official blazon is "Gules, a rowan twig Or" (I rødt en gull rognekvist).
 This means the arms have a red field (background) and the charge is two rowan twigs.
 The rowan twig has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 This design was chosen to represent nature and the prevalence of rowan forests in the municipality.
 They are also canting arms because the Norwegian word for rowan is rogn and the municipal centre is the village of Rognan.
 The arms were designed by Arvid Sveen.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Saltdal.
+The Church of Norway has two parishes (sokn) within Saltdal Municipality.
 It is part of the Salten prosti (deanery) in the Diocese of Sør-Hålogaland.

 History

 During World War II, the Germans decided to lengthen the Nordland Line from Lønsdal in Saltfjellet going northwards.
 Over a period of three years, the original plan was to first have both the road and the railroad all the way to Narvik and then on to Kirkenes, but they only managed to build the railroad to Bodø.

 The Germans continued to lengthen the road to Kirkenes, and it came to be known as Blodvegen ("the Blood Road") by locals.
 This project involved prisoners of war, mostly from Yugoslavia and the Soviet Union, in building this road under extremely harsh conditions.
 The workers lived in prison camps where they did not receive enough food for their hard work building the road.
 This caused many of the workers to collapse and die.
 A famous sign of this road is the blood cross one of the prisoners drew on the mountainside with his recently killed friend's blood.
 It has become a tradition to repaint this cross with red paint, so people who pass this will never forget what happened.
 It's still possible to walk this road, which stretches from Saltnes to Soksenvika.
 At Saltnes, you will find the Blood Road museum.

 Saltdal was known for having some of the most horrifying prisoner-of-war camps in Norway during World War II.
 A grand total of 15-18 camps with 9,500 Russian, Polish, and Yugoslavian prisoners were located in the valley.